qhc99/CppWorkspace/README.md

 # CMakeList :

-All projects are developed using Clang.
+All projects are developed in Clang.

 Set env var `CUDACXX` to use NVCC preset under WSL.